taylorzane/node/doc/api/tls.md

     against the list of supplied CAs.
 An `'error'` event is emitted if verification fails; `err.code` contains the OpenSSL error code.
 Defaults to `true`.
+  * `pskCallback(hint)` {Function} When negotiating TLS-PSK, this optional function is called with the identity hint provided by the server.
+If the client should continue to negotiate PSK ciphers, the return value of this function must be an object in the form `{psk: <string|buffer>, identity:
+    <string>}`.
+Note that PSK ciphers are disabled by default, and using
+    TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
+Additionally, it may be necessary to disable `rejectUnauthorized` when not intending to use certificates.
   * `NPNProtocols` {string[]|Buffer[]|Uint8Array[]|Buffer|Uint8Array}
     An array of strings, `Buffer`s or `Uint8Array`s, or a single `Buffer` or `Uint8Array` containing supported NPN protocols. `Buffer`s should have the